Mouhammad-kharboutli/isPalindrome/README.md

 # isPalindrome

-Ispalindrome is a a REST API which determines if an input message/phrase is palindrome or not.
+IsPalindrome is a a REST API which determines if an input message/phrase is palindrome or not.

 ## capability
 This API coming with the following capability: